 There is no ambiguity.
 HM Land Registry has explicitly stated that no boundary dispute exists.

-In 2923, the Judge confirmed that Rosa and Murray Bell's legal claims cannot be made for land that they did not own, and ruled that the boundary fence must remain aligned with the paper title deeds.
+In 2023, the Judge threw Rosa and Murray Bell's case out of court and confirmed that the Myers' fence must remain aligned with the 'paper title deed' boundary.

 False Claim: “Neither Party Can Move”